khalid-hussain/shaheen/chap22.md

 "I have already taken the advice from my heart."

-The mujahideen kept fighting for several years under the leadership of their new leader Mansoor bin Ahmed.
+The mujāhidīn kept fighting for several years under the leadership of their new leader Mansoor bin Ahmed.
 For ages, the Valley of the Falcons kept being beautified with their blood.
 Several times their swords proved to be Alexander's blow in front of the flood of savagery and barbarism.
 At times they would have